 A technically non-effective User Application is one where all technical data has not been received.

 If the User Application is technically non-effective, The Company Lead Person shall inform the Applicant of what data is missing.
-The Company Lead Person shall update the Scheme Briefing Notes with the date the Applicant was contacted and email the appropriate Scheme Briefing Notes to the Affected Parties.
+The Company Lead Person shall update the Scheme Briefing Notes with the date the Applicant was contacted and send via the Designated Information Exchange System the appropriate Scheme Briefing Notes to the Affected Parties.

 Resolve technical non-effectiveness